jcmart702/DisastersLLC/README.md

 <p>Project URL: https://www.disastersllc.com/</p>

 <ul>
-  <li>Created the styles using CSS and SASS as well as new layout configurations using XML</li>
+  <li>Created the styles using CSS and LESS as well as new layout configurations using XML</li>
   <li>Ensured web accessibility by following ADA compliance</li>
   <li>Used SAM as the CMS to configure the structure of the website.</li>
 </ul>